Cheetah: In Asia

-In 2001, the Iranian government collaborated with the CCF, the IUCN, Panthera Corporation, UNDP and the Wildlife Conservation Society on the Conservation of Asiatic Cheetah Project (CACP) to protect the natural habitat of the Asiatic cheetah and its prey.
+In 2001, the Iranian government collaborated with the CCF, the IUCN, Panthera Corporation, United Nations Development Programme and the Wildlife Conservation Society on the Conservation of Asiatic Cheetah Project (CACP) to protect the natural habitat of the Asiatic cheetah and its prey.
 In 2004, the Iranian Centre for Sustainable Development (CENESTA) conducted an international workshop to discuss conservation plans with local stakeholders.
 Iran declared 31 August as National Cheetah Day in 2006.
 The Iranian Cheetah Strategic Planning meet in 2010 formulated a five-year conservation plan for Asiatic cheetahs.
 The CACP Phase II was implemented in 2009, and the third phase was drafted in 2018.

 During the early 2000s scientists from the Centre for Cellular and Molecular Biology (Hyderabad) proposed a plan to clone Asiatic cheetahs from Iran for reintroduction in India, but Iran denied the proposal.
 In September 2009, the Minister of Environment and Forests assigned the Wildlife Trust of India and the Wildlife Institute of India with examining the potential of importing African cheetahs to India.
-Kuno Wildlife Sanctuary and Nauradehi Wildlife Sanctuary were suggested as reintroduction sites for the cheetah because of their high prey density.
+Kuno Wildlife Sanctuary and Nauradehi Wildlife Sanctuary were suggested as reintroduction sites for the cheetah because of the high prey density.
 However, plans for reintroduction were stalled in May 2012 by the Supreme Court of India because of a political dispute and concerns over introducing a non-native species to the country.
 Opponents stated the plan was "not a case of intentional movement of an organism into a part of its native range".
 On 28 January 2020, the Supreme Court allowed the central government to introduce cheetahs to a suitable habitat in India on an experimental basis to see if they can adapt to it.
+In 2020, India signed a memorandum of understanding with Namibia as part of Project Cheetah.
 In July 2022, it was announced that eight cheetahs would be transferred from Namibia to India in August.
-In 2020, India signed a memorandum of understanding with Namibia as part of Project Cheetah.
-Eight cheetahs have been donated by Namibia that will be introduced to the Kuno National Park.
-The eight cheetahs were released into Kuno on September 17th, 2022 by Prime Minister Narendra Modi.
+The eight cheetahs were released into Kuno National Park on 17 September 2022.
+Since their introduction, they gave birth to 17 cubs.
+However, by September 2024, eight adult cheetahs and four cubs already died.